nandathareq/wiki-ai/README.md

    * Store it in the directory
    * Use semantic search to fetch relevant passages
 4. View scraped articles in the **Article** tab

----

-## 📄 License

-MIT License — feel free to use and adapt this project.

----

-👉 Do you want me to also add **screenshots / demo GIF placeholders** in the README so it looks more polished when uploaded to GitHub?